Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

 ```
 **Return value**

-The function returns new PermMem handle to an event.
+The function returns a new PermMem handle to an event.

 ### `Event_Delete`
 Alias to PermMem `delete`.
 Cleans up the handle.